ukrbublik/react-awesome-query-builder/packages/sandbox_next/README.md

 - compressed with [`Utils.compressConfig()`](/README.md#compressconfigconfig-baseconfig---zipconfig)

 See [getInitialZipConfig()](pages/api/config.ts).

+Response of `GET /api/config?initial=true` shows initial zip config.
+Response of `GET /api/config` shows current zip config in session.
-With `POST /api/config` compressed config can be saved to session data, and loaded from session with `GET /api/config`.
+With `POST /api/config` compressed config can be saved to session data.
-Note that you can just put compressed config (response of `http://localhost:3002/api/config?initial=true`) to JSON file in `data`, same as done with initial `jsonTree`, if you want.

 #### DemoQueryBuilder
 `DemoQueryBuilder` component can use server-side props: